microsoft/aed-rust-learn-content/automated-tests/includes/6-knowledge-check.md

 - This function should not be executed during tests.
   - Incorrect.
-The `$[ignore]` attribute, which disables a test function during test execution, is not applied to this funcion.
+The `$[ignore]` attribute, which disables a test function during test execution, is not applied to this function.
 - This function should panic during tests.
   - Incorrect.
-The `$[should_panic]` attribute, which indicates a test should generate a panic, is not applied to this funcion.
+The `$[should_panic]` attribute, which indicates a test should generate a panic, is not applied to this function.
 - This function should execute without any panic.
   - Correct.